ology/techn.ology.net/blog/2022/11/13/the-black-page-in-perl/index.markdown

 This piece is not easy to play...
 The audio for that first revision is below.

-Here is the sheet music for the "official" transcription:
+Here are first six bars of the sheet music for the "official" transcription:

 ![black-page-8-bars.png](black-page-8-bars.png)